 Who Is to Blame?

-Seven of the most toxic chemical compounds know to man are approved for use as pesticides in the production of foods!
+Seven of the most toxic chemical compounds known to man are approved for use as pesticides in the production of food!
 Who approved them?
-A multinational organization called The Codex Alimentarius Commission (CAC).
-It was formed in 1963 from a cooperative effort between the World Health Organization (WHO) and the Food and Agriculture Organization of the United Nations (FAO).
-Their overall objective was “…to protect the health of the consumer and ensure fair practices.”
+A multinational organization called The Codex Alimentarius Commission (CAC) that came together in 1963 to form a cooperative effort between the World Health Organization (WHO) and the Food and Agriculture Organization of the United Nations (FAO).
 The intent of the original 172 nations involved in this effort was to develop a set of food guidelines, standards, and codes of practice.
 It was to be an international endeavor to promote safety in food.
-In spite of their stated consumer protection responsibilities, the CAC approved toxic chemicals for use on our crops.
-These toxins are referred to as Persistent Organic Pollutants (POP’s).
-They’re called persistent because they are not easily removed from the environment.
+In spite of their stated consumer protection responsibilities, the CAC approved toxic chemicals for use on crops.
+Some of these toxins are referred to as persistent organic pollutants (POPs).
+They’re called persistent because they do not biodegrade, nor are they easily removed from the environment.

 The greatest risk to our environment and our health comes from the chemical pesticides.
 In spite of the dangers, the government maintains its approval of the use of toxic chemicals to make pesticides.
-And science is constantly developing variations of poisons.
+And science is constantly developing new variations of poisons.

 Broad-spectrum and Narrow-spectrum Pesticides

 Broad-spectrum pesticides kill many pests, while narrow-spectrum pesticides do just the opposite.
-Narrow-spectrum pesticides are developed to kill specific organism types.
+Narrow-spectrum pesticides are developed to kill specific types of organisms.
 Examples are algicides for algae, avicides for birds, fungicides for fungi and oomycetes (also called water molds, they use surface water including precipitation on plants, to move around).
 Most pesticides kill pests directly on contact.
 Systemic pesticides work differently.
 They penetrate to the inside of a plant traveling along its absorption path.
-These poisons work by poisoning the pollen and nectar of flowers and this can kill needed pollinators like butterflies and bees.
+These poisons work by poisoning the pollen and nectar of flowers, and this can kill needed pollinators like butterflies and bees.

 Pesticides and Bees